 |Greenhouse Manager||21,300 ZAR|

 |Horticultural Worker||8,980 ZAR|

 |Tree Specialist||14,300 ZAR|

-Gardening / Farming / Fishing salaries in South Africa range from 7,880 ZAR per month (starting average salary) to 46,300 ZAR per month (maximum average salary, actual maximum is higher).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries in Gardening / Farming / Fishing in South Africa range from 7,880 ZAR (starting average salary) to 46,300 ZAR (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

-Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of people working in Gardening / Farming / Fishing are earning less than 13,700 ZAR while 75% of them are earning more than 13,700 ZAR.
-Also from the diagram, 75% of people working in Gardening / Farming / Fishing are earning less than 21,700 ZAR while 25% are earning more than 21,700 ZAR.
+Two values that are highly correlated with the median are the 25th and 75th percentiles.
+By examining the salary distribution diagram, it is possible to determine that 25% of individuals employed in Gardening / Farming / Fishing in South Africa earn less than 13,700 ZAR, while 75% of them earn more.
+Additionally, the diagram reveals that 75% of individuals earn less than 21,700 ZAR, while 25% earn more than that.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.